1

 蒯成侯緤者,沛人也,姓周氏。 常為高祖參乘,以舍人從起沛。 至霸上,西入蜀、漢,還定三秦,食邑池陽。 東絕甬道,從出度平陰,遇淮陰侯兵襄國,軍乍利乍不利,終無離上心。 以『緤為武侯,食邑三千三百戶。 高祖十二年,以緤為蒯成侯,除前所食邑。

 The Marquis of Kuaicheng, Xie, was a man of Pei, surnamed Zhou.
 He regularly served as Gaozu's chariot companion and followed him as a retainer when he first rose at Pei.
-He marched to Bashang, went west into Shu and Han, returned to pacify the Three Qin kingdoms, and received the revenue fief of Chiyang.
-He cut the eastern corridor road, crossed Pingyin on campaign, and met the Marquis of Huaiyin's forces at Xiangguo.
+The campaign carried him to Bashang, west into Shu and Han, and back to pacify the Three Qin kingdoms; he then received the revenue fief of Chiyang.
+After cutting the eastern corridor road, he crossed Pingyin on campaign and met the Marquis of Huaiyin's forces at Xiangguo.
 Though the army's fortunes swung between victory and defeat, he never wavered in his devotion to the sovereign.
-Therefore, 'Zhou was made Marquis Wu and given a fief of 3,300 households.'
+The emperor made Xie Marquis Wu and granted him a revenue fief of three thousand three hundred households.
 In the twelfth year of Gaozu's reign, Xie was made Marquis of Kuaicheng, superseding all previous fiefs.

 11